Collapsed Drain Repair Cost

 You will then need to measure and cut out a piece of PVC pipe to replace the part you have cut out.
 Attach the piece of PVC pipe to the drain pipe by using flexible rubber couplings on either side of the existing pipe.

 Thankfully, the diameter of the replacement and the original piping doesn’t have to be spot on, as you can purchase couplings that have different diameters at both ends.
-Couplings are also not expensive at all, costing you £20 to £30 at most for a decent pair.
+Couplings are inexpensive, typically £20 to £30 for for a decent pair.

 After repairing the pipe, it is time to fill the hole back in.
 It is best advised to first fill in the area around the drain pipe with fine gravel, as this will add support, and then fill in the rest with soil and earth.